raizen74/aws-mle/README.md

 Write a Python script that leverages the TensorFlow framework (following the Estimator API or a custom training loop).
 Upload this script to S3, and specify the TensorFlow framework version in SageMaker’s built-in container.
 SageMaker will then run your script in the managed environment, handling tasks like data loading and distributed training.

 ## SageMaker DataWrangler

+**Sagemaker Data Wrangler cannot import from Amazon DynamoDB**.
+You can use Amazon SageMaker Data Wrangler to import data only from the following data sources: **Amazon Simple Storage Service (Amazon S3), Amazon Athena, Amazon Redshift, and Snowflake**.

 !["SageMaker data wrangler"](data-wrangler.png)